 The dishes are press-moulded earthenware, decorated with slips and glazed with food-safe honey glaze.
 They are dish-washer proof and gently oven proof.

-Watts Gallery : Prue Cooper - Solo Show
+Watts Gallery : Words in Clay - Prue Cooper - Solo Show

 Earthenware dishes, press-moulded with slip decoration (slips are brushed, printed, trailed and sgraffito).
 The dishes are made to be used.